 No More Procrastination…Make Your Someday Today!

-Without a Will the future of your assets is left up to chance.
+Without a Will the future of your assets is left up to chance and vulnerable to arguments and confusion.
 The best benefit of drafting your Will, Power of Attorney and Living Will now is that you have time.
 It's never too soon!
 The sooner you begin, the more time you can spend loving your family and growing your legacy.
 Creating a Will means writing your own legacy - - and I am certain that what you want to do is leave a legacy for those you love the most not a headache.

 Working with Attorney Eilene Brown was a relief.
 I finally got my mind made up when my sister got sick to have my Will, Power of Attorney and Living Will done.
 The paperwork was done quickly and everything was convenient.

 Working with Attorney Eilene Brown was wonderful.
 She made me feel comfortable about finally coming to a decision to have my Will done.
 Attorney Brown made this process so easy for me, and most importantly, she was there for me to answer any questions that I had.